Introduction

 Let's break down the code:

-• driver.get(): Navigates to the specified URL.
+: Navigates to the specified URL.driver.text()

-• The extracted data is returned and saved as a JSON file.
+: Extracts the text content of the specified HTML element.- The extracted data is returned and saved as a JSON file.

 Running Your Scraper